 There are many situations in which a caesarean may be the best course of action for the dam and her pups.
 Though the following situations are some of the most common, it’s important to remember that every birth is unique, and your veterinarian will use their professional judgment to guide the process.

 Dystocia or ‘difficult birth’ is the term for when a puppy is unable to be expelled successfully from the mother’s birth canal.
-Signs that your female dog is struggling to give birth naturally may include:

 If your dog is showing any of these signs or you have any concerns during labor, make sure to call your veterinarian immediately.
 Delay can result in the death of puppies and the dam.